 Motivated by the glass-problem in which the dynamics are `frozen' in a slowly cooled liquid at low temperatures due to the activation barrier \cite{Ritort:2003}, the slow quench dynamics in the one-dimensional Ising model have been studied analytically by including a time-dependence in the temperature \cite{Reiss:1980,Schilling:1988,Jackle:1991,Brey:1994}.
-However, even in the absence of an activation barrier, the dynamics slow down in the vicinity of the critical point as the relaxation time becomes longer than the annealing time \cite{Kibble:1976,Zurek:1985,Zurek:1996}; here, we are interested in understanding such dynamics and therefore, we will set $\Delta=0$ throughout the following discussion.
+However, even in the absence of an activation barrier, the dynamics slow down at low temperatures as the relaxation time becomes longer than the annealing time \cite{Kibble:1976,Zurek:1985,Zurek:1996}; here, we are interested in understanding such dynamics and therefore, we will set $\Delta=0$ throughout the following discussion.
 For convenience, we will also set $J/k_B=1$.